Mike Cunningham (police officer)

 Michael Bernard Cunningham (born July 1961) is a former senior British Police officer and was the Chief Executive of the College of Policing between 15 January 2018 and December 2020.
-Prior to this role, he was HM Inspector of Constabulary from 2014-2017.
+Prior to this role, he was HM Inspector of Constabulary from 2014 to 2017.

 Early life and education

 Cunningham graduated from the University of Durham with a theology degree in 1984.
 Before joining the police he was a teacher for two years.
 In 2014, Staffordshire University bestowed the award of Honorary Doctor in recognition of his significant contribution to policing and law and order.

 Police career

 Cunningham joined Lancashire Constabulary in 1987 and after completing the police Strategic Command Course in 2005, he became Assistant Chief Constable, taking responsibility for operational policing.
 He later was the Chief Constable of Staffordshire Police from September 2009 to 2014.
 In July 2014, he was appointed Her Majesty’s Inspector of Constabulary.

 In January 2018, he became the chief executive of College of Policing.

-Despite announcing his retirement from policing, in April 2021 Cunningham joined Skills for Justice as an associate to “keep police leaders ahead of their game today to develop a service fit for tomorrow.”
+Despite announcing his retirement from policing, in April 2021 Cunningham joined Skills for Justice as an associate to "keep police leaders ahead of their game today to develop a service fit for tomorrow".